Financial risk management

 Currency risk

-The TVO Group is exposed to currency risk mainly in connection with its fuel purchases.
-The currency for purchases of raw uranium and enrichment is frequently the US Dollar.
-Hedging of a currency-denominated purchase is commenced when an agreement is entered into and the forecast currency risk becomes highly probable.
+TVO Group is exposed to currency risk mainly in connection with its fuel purchases.
+The currency of purchases of raw uranium and enrichment is frequently USD.
+Hedging of a currency denominated purchase is commenced when an agreement is entered into and the forecasted currency risk becomes highly probable.
 Both short-term and long-term loans are withdrawn mainly in euros.
 The loans denominated in other currencies than euros are hedged latest at the withdrawal date.

-Currency swaps and forward exchange instruments can be used to hedge the currency exposure.
+Currency swaps, forward contracts, and options can be used to hedge the currency exposure.

 Interest rate risk

 Interest-bearing liabilities expose the Company to interest rate risk.
-The objective of the Company’s interest rate risk management is to maintain the interest costs as low as possible and to diminish the volatility of interest costs.
-In accordance with the Finance Policy, the Company’s re-fixing time can vary between 36 and 48 months.
-At the closing date, the re-fixing time was approximately 43 months.
+The objective of the Company’s interest rate risk management is to maintain the interest costs at as low level as possible and to diminish the volatility of interest costs.
+In accordance with the Finance Policy, the duration of the loan portfolio of the Company can vary between 36 and 48 months.
+At the closing date the duration was 40 months.

-The average re-fixing time can be managed with fixed interest rate loans, interest rate swaps and forward rate agreements as well as with interest rate caps and floors.
+The average interest rate duration is managed with fixed interest rate loans, interest rate swaps, forward rate agreements as well as with interest rate caps and floors.

-Loans issued at variable rates expose the TVO Group to cash flow interest rate risk.
-Loans issued at fixed rates expose the TVO Group to fair value interest rate risk.
-The TVO Group aims to apply hedge accounting for cash flow and fair value whenever possible.
+accounting as far as practical.
 Based on the various scenarios, the TVO Group manages its cash flow interest rate risk by using floating-to-fixed interest rate swaps.
-The economic effect of such interest rate swaps corresponds to converting loans from floating rates to fixed rates.
-The Company also enters into fixed-to-floating interest rate swaps to hedge the fair value interest rate risk.
+Such interest rate swaps have the economic effect of converting borrowings from floating rates to fixed rates.
+The TVO Group also enters into fixed-to-floating interest rate swaps to hedge the fair value interest rate risk.

 Credit risk